+The Texas workplace injury attorneys at Tracey Fox & Walters know what you're going through.
 When you've been hurt on the job, it can be overwhelming.
 You're faced with medical bills, but your injury leaves you unable to earn a living.
 You probably have a lot of questions.
 How will you pay for your medical care?
 How will you make ends meet while you can't work?
-The Texas workplace injury attorneys at Tracey & Fox can help.
+Our Texas workplace injury lawyers can help you every step of the way.

-If negligence led to your injury, we can take action to hold the negligent party responsible and help you seek financial compensation.
+If negligence led to your injury, we hold the negligent party responsible and help you seek financial compensation.
 Our firm has helped many clients who have hurt in the workplace, as well as family members who have lost a loved one in workplace accidents.
-Here are just a few of the results we've been able to get for clients:
+Here are just a few of the results we’ve been able to get for clients:

 Settlement for family of worker killed in an oilfield accident

 Settlement for surviving family members of worker killed in a truck accident

 Settlement for family of a worker killed on the job